 “Since Russia has ratified the Convention for the Protection of Human Rights and Fundamental Freedoms, the decision of the ECHR is a part of the legal field of the Russian Federation and is mandatory for state bodies, including courts,” said Kazimirau’s lawyer lllarion Vasiliev.

-He expressed hope that the Prosecutor General’s Office will not violate the decision of the ECHR and will not immediately execute the extradition order.
+He expressed hope that the Prosecutor General’s Office would not violate the decision of the ECHR and wouldn’t immediately execute the extradition order.

 On 22 July, it became known that Russia extradited MMA fighter Alexey Kudin to Belarus despite a similar ECHR ban.
-Kudin is now in jail No. 1 in Minsk.
+Kudin is now in Minsk prison No. 1.
 The kickboxer was secretly taken out of Russia.